Marketing is all about connecting with your audience. That’s why you need to meet them at their favorite place – the internet!

 Search Engine Optimization

-Search engine optimization (SEO) involves optimization of your website to “rank” higher in search engine results pages, to increase the amount of organic or free traffic.
+Search engine optimization (SEO) involves the optimization of your website to “rank” higher in search engine results pages and to increase the amount of organic or free traffic.
 SEO benefits include websites, blogs, and infographics.
 There are several ways to approach SEO, and all can be used in combination.
 You should use the following techniques:

-Here, SEO focuses on all the content that exists “on-page” of a website.
-By researching keywords for their search volume and intent (or meaning), you can answer questions for readers, rank higher on SERPs those questions produce, and provide more valuable information to your audience.
+Here, SEO focuses on all the content that exists “on the page” of a website.
+By researching keywords for their search volume and intent (or meaning), you can answer questions for readers, rank higher on SERPs those questions produce and provide more valuable information to your audience.

 Off-page SEO is all about finding ways to optimize your website that don’t just involve what you put on the site.
 “What activity not on my website could affect my ranking?”
 You might ask, and I’ve got a great answer: inbound links!
 For potential customers to find your business via search engine results pages (SERPs) like Google or Bing, they need some way of knowing where you are – which means websites linking back to yours from their content have an impact on how highly ranked you’ll be, when people look up whatever keywords make sense for your company’s products or services.
 It’s not easy to rank on the first page of any search engine, but you can do it by networking with other publishers and guest postings.
 Just make sure that each blog post links back to your website!